 \section{Decompilation as neural machine translation}

-We learn a model $T$ that takes as input a low-level assembler program as input and outputs a high-level C program.
-Our model supports optimized an unoptimized assembler, and handles x86 and Arm assembler.
+We learn a model $T$ that takes as input a low-level assembly program as input and outputs a high-level C program.
+Our model supports optimized an unoptimized assembly, and handles x86 and Arm assembly.

-where $S = \text{x86} \cup \text{Arm}$, the set of all x86 and Arm assembler programs at optimization levels O0 and O3, and $C$ is the set of all C-language programs.
+where $S = \text{x86} \cup \text{Arm}$, the set of all x86 and Arm assembly programs at optimization levels O0 and O3, and $C$ is the set of all C-language programs.

 We represent each instance of ${S, C}$ as a sequence of tokens. $c= [c_1, \ldots c_{n} ] \in C , s= [s_1, \ldots s_{m}] \in S$ and restrict program length $m=1024$.